 The Westerleigh Group, who own Gedling Crematorium, were so impressed by how popular the postbox has been that they have now announced that the idea will be rolled out at all 36 of their sites around the UK—and three new sites due to open later in the year.

-Amongst the 36 crematorium sites is Howe Bridge Crematorium, set inside acres of gorgeous gardens in Atherton.
-So, like Matilda, Mancunions will soon be able to find comfort in writing to loved ones they have lost.
+Amongst the 36 crematorium sites is Howe Bridge Crematorium, set inside acres of gorgeous gardens in Atherton, where you can find a postbox to heaven.
+So, like Matilda, Mancunions can now find comfort in writing to loved ones they have lost.